RTIInternational/crcsim/README.md

 Enabling this is optional but encouraged because it's more convenient than remembering to do it manually.
 To enable, run `pre-commit install` inside your activated virtual environment.
 After that, you will be prevented from committing your changes if any of the tests fail.
 If for some reason you really need to commit changes despite failing checks, run `git commit --no-verify`.

-**NOTE:** The pre-commit hooks might fail to run if you're trying to commit files from the `simulator` directory while a different virtual environment is activated.
-For example, perhaps you've activated the data-prep virtual environment or one of the experiments' virtual environments.
-It's a somewhat unlikely scenario but good to be aware of.
-If this happens, you should activate your simulator virtual environment and try committing again.

 ### Managing dependencies

 Because `crcsim` is a package intended to be installed by other applications (namely our model experiments), its own dependencies defined in `setup.py` should be as unconstrained as possible.
 The other applications are responsible for pinning package versions when using `crcsim`.